kubernetes/enhancements/keps/sig-node/4589-image-pull-source-support/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-This KEP aims to provide the exact registry details of a container image in the pod status and in the crictl image list, pulled by the runtime when multiple mirrors are configured.
+This KEP aims to introduce a new field in the Container Status as well as in the Container Image resections, inorder to provide the exact registry details of a image pulled by the runtime irrespective of the mirroring configuration.
+* When no mirrors are configured, the registry details in the new field should be same as the one mentioned in the container spec section
+* When mirrors are configured, the image source details in the new field should be the one runtime used to pull that image.

 ### User Stories (Optional)